 The four most recent error codes are stored by the order of their appearance.
-Each error in the list must be acknowledged with the key.
-If an error code is shown, the key cannot be used for other functions
+Each error in the list must be acknowledged with the P> key.
+If an error code is shown, the P> key cannot be used for other functions

-The following table shows all possible error codes for the Electrostatic Controller.
+The table below shows all possible error codes for the Electrostatic Controller.